-Selection of residents and fellows is based upon academic records, recommendation letters and interviews without regard to race, color, religion, gender, national origin, marital or veteran status, age or disability.
+Selection of UMMC pediatric neurology residents is based upon academic records, recommendation letters and interviews without regard to race, color, religion, gender, national origin, marital or veteran status, age or disability.

 All residents/fellows at UMMC must obtain a Mississippi medical license.
 One requirement of the licensure board is that applicants must have passed USMLE Steps 1 and 2 (or COMLEX equivalents for DO applicants) before a restricted temporary license will be issued and must have passed USMLE Steps 1, 2 and 3 (or COMLEX equivalents) to be eligible for a permanent license.
 Graduates of foreign medical schools must pass USMLE Steps 1 and 2 to be eligible for a Limited Institutional License.

 An applicant without United States citizenship must have a J-1 visa or a permanent resident card in order to be employed as a resident/fellow at UMMC.

 Graduates of foreign medical schools must have an ECFMG certificate.
 All parts of it must be current when the applicant begins the residency program.